polterguy/polterguy.github.io/tutorials/database-crud/index.md

 An invocation to for instance **[data.read]** is referred to by Magic as a _"slot"_.
 If you view your other CRUD files, you will see that they are using slightly different slots, to wrap other CRUD functions.
-The basic CRUD operations in Magic are exposed with the following slots.
+The basic CRUD operations in Magic are implemented with the following slots.

 * __[data.read]__ - Reads records from your database
 * __[data.delete]__ - Deletes records in your database